SleepyMarto/animations/README.md

 ### Some simple animations
-### I may or may not upload more of these soon.
+### I may or may not upload more of these.
 Time'll tell..